Emotional Healing and Trauma Awareness in Plant Medicine Work

 know your capacity or lack of capacity

-Healing is not about intensity.
-It is about safety, pacing, and continuity.
+Healing is about safety, pacing, and continuity, not intensity or speed.

-Emotional material may continue to unfold after the ceremony has ended.
+Emotional material may continue to unfold after the retreat has ended.

 This can include: